Operations and Performance Improvement

 Productivity

-Make better use of clinical and administrative resources without assuming that more effort alone will solve the problem.
+Make better use of clinical, administrative, and technology-enabled resources without assuming that more effort alone will solve the problem.

 Workflow Reliability